chinapedia/wikipedia.abstract.en/Page/Actaeon.md

 |      |     than Artemis he had boasted to be, in the meadows. |
 +------+--------------------------------------------------------+

-François_Clouet_-_The_Bath_of_Diana_-_WGA5069.jpg's _Bath of Diana_ (1558-59) Actaeon's passing on horseback at left and mauling as a stag at right is incidental to the three female nudes.]]Further materials, including fragments that belong with the Hesiodic _Catalogue of Women_ and at least four Attic tragedies, including a _Toxotides_ of Aeschylus, have been lost.[11]
+'s _Bath of Diana_ (1558-59) Actaeon's passing on horseback at left and mauling as a stag at right is incidental to the three female nudes.]]Further materials, including fragments that belong with the Hesiodic _Catalogue of Women_ and at least four Attic tragedies, including a _Toxotides_ of Aeschylus, have been lost.[11]
 Diodorus Siculus (4.81.4), in a variant of Actaeon's _hubris_ that has been largely ignored, has it that Actaeon wanted to marry Artemis.
 Other authors say the hounds were Artemis' own; some lost elaborations of the myth seem to have given them all names and narrated their wanderings after his loss.

 According to the Latin version of the story told by the Roman Ovid[12] having accidentally seen Diana (Artemis) on Mount Cithaeron while she was bathing, he was changed by her into a stag, and pursued and killed by his fifty hounds.
 This version also appears in Callimachus' Fifth Hymn, as a mythical parallel to the blinding of Tiresias after he sees Athena bathing.
 The literary testimony of Actaeon's myth is largely lost, but Lamar Ronald Lacy,[13] deconstructing the myth elements in what survives and supplementing it by iconographic evidence in late vase-painting, made a plausible reconstruction of an ancient Actaeon myth that Greek poets may have inherited and subjected to expansion and dismemberment.
 His reconstruction opposes a too-pat consensus that has an archaic Actaeon aspiring to Semele,[14] a classical Actaeon boasting of his hunting prowess and a Hellenistic Actaeon glimpsing Artemis' bath.[15]
 Lacy identifies the site of Actaeon's transgression as a spring sacred to Artemis at Plataea where Actaeon was a '' hero archegetes'' ("hero-founder")[16] The righteous hunter, the companion of Artemis, seeing her bathing naked in the spring, was moved to try to make himself her consort, as Diodorus Siculus noted, and was punished, in part for transgressing the hunter's "ritually enforced deference to Artemis" (Lacy 1990:42).

 Names of dogs

-S03_06_01_021_image_2606.jpg

   Dogs                     Source           Bitches       Source
   ------------------------ ---------------- ------------- ----------------